planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 ::

-	$ geogit osm download --bbox 40 0 40.01 0.01
+	$ geogig osm download --bbox 40 0 40.01 0.01

-Your OSM data should now be in your GeoGit repository, and a new commit should have been made.
+Your OSM data should now be in your GeoGig repository, and a new commit should have been made.

 ::

-	$ geogit log
+	$ geogig log
 	Commit:  d972aa12d9fdf9ac4192fb81da131e77c3867acf
 	Author:  volaya <volaya@opengeo.org>
 	Date:    (4 minutes ago) 2013-06-03 14:37:21 +0300